PatWyr/Test/README.md

 See [JDBI](http://jdbi.org) for more information.

 No dependency injection framework is required - the library works in all sorts of environments.
 The library requires Java 8 or higher to work.
+No Maven compiler plugins needed - only Java 8 language features are used.

 ## Usage